vivus-ignis/puppet-ebs/README.md

 `mount_dir` directory will be created if it doesn't exist (so manage it outside of this module to ensure custom owner/group/mode parameters).

+Also, please be very careful with `format` option: if a volume was already formatted with, say, 'ext4' and you set this parameter to something else ( ext3 ) -- a volume will be reformatted and you will lose your data.

 ## Limitations

 This module was tested on CentOS 6.x so far.
 For the AWS API authorization to work,